CHEER RULES SERVICE – cheer.rules@IASFworlds.com

-Please Note: New for 2016-17, email submissions must include the coach’s USASF Member ID Number, the coach’s & programs name OR the program’s AASCF Member ID Number.
+Please Note: email submissions must include the coach’s USASF Member ID Number, the coach’s & programs name OR the program’s AASCF Member ID Number.

 The cheer.rules@IASFworlds.com email address is only intended for rulings on videos regarding the USASF level 1-6 rules.
 Every email sent to this address should be answerable with one word, LEGAL or ILLEGAL.
 To get a reply your email must include a level and a video following the guidelines below.
 Coaches are encouraged to review videos prior to sending them to ensure they are clear and may be utilized for review, including ensuring they display in an upright manner when viewed from a computer.

 Please allow 7-10 days for processing of your video.
 Response time may increase during periods of high volume.
 Please do NOT re-send your video within the 7-10-day time frame.